minori-fh/AdoptAFriend/README.md

 ## Pictures of Site
 [Click here to visit site](https://adopt-a-friend.herokuapp.com/)

-Initial home page:
+**Initial home page:**
 ![Home page](public/style/images/site-images/site1.png)

-Seeing doges by adoption agency or by breed:
+**Seeing dogs by adoption agency or by breed:**
 ![By agency](public/style/images/site-images/site2.gif)

-Reading, creating, and deleting comments on dogs:
+**Reading, creating, and deleting comments on dogs:**
 ![By breed](public/style/images/site-images/site3.gif)

-Form validation to ensure that comments are not empty:
+**Form validation to ensure that comments are not empty:**
 ![Comments](public/style/images/site-images/site4.gif)

 ## Improvements for the Future
+Some improvements that I would like to make to this application provided more time:

-1. Mobile responsiveness
+1. Mobile responsiveness for the sidemenu
 2. Incorporate user authentication to allow users to save certain dogs on their account to visit later
-3. Ability to update the comments that users have already left on a doge
+3. Ability to update the comments that users have already left on a dog
 4. Refactoring code to use ES6 syntax

 ## Getting Started